Soft-V/SoftV.Docs/docs/algaritm-kit/connecting-servo.md

 <img src="/docshome/img/algaritm-kit/driver/driver-additional-servo-overview.PNG"/>

 The additional servo outputs on the motor driver board use the same standard 3‑pin servo connector.
-As with the servo ports on the main controller, they must be connected through the servo power block to ensure stable power delivery.
+Unlike the servo ports on the main controller, they do not require connection through the servo power block — they can be connected directly to the servos.

 <img src="/docshome/img/algaritm-kit/driver/driver-additional-servo.PNG"/>